-The most relevant changes introduced by the new law are related to: (i) the new institutional framework; (ii) a mandatory pre-merger notification system and new filing thresholds; and (iii) sanctions and other specific provisions addressing anticompetitive conduct investigation.
+The most relevant changes introduced by the competition law are related to: (i) the new institutional framework; (ii) a mandatory pre-merger notification system and new filing thresholds; and (iii) sanctions and other specific provisions addressing anticompetitive conduct investigation.

 Under Law No. 12,529/2011, the investigative, prosecutorial, and adjudicative functions of the Brazilian competition authorities were consolidated into one autonomous agency.
 CADE has been restructured to include: (i) an administrative tribunal composed of six Commissioners and a President; (ii) a Directorate General for Competition ("Superintendência Geral" - "DG"); and (iii) an Economics Department.
 The new DG now performs the former functions of SDE's Antitrust Division and SEAE.
 SEAE continues to exist but deals exclusively with competition advocacy before the Brazilian regulatory agencies and other governmental bodies.
 CADE's Attorney General is now in charge of the agency's representation in court and may issue opinions upon request of the Commissioners or of the DG.
 The Federal Public Prosecutor renders opinions only on cases regarding investigations of anticompetitive conduct.
-The new Law also provides for additional 200 positions to be held by government employees within SEAE and CADE, preferably.
+The law also provides for additional 200 positions to be held by government employees within SEAE and CADE, preferably.

-This paper will examine Brazil's developments regarding merger review and conduct enforcement since the new competition law entered into force.
-It is organized as follows: section II briefly describes the changes introduced regarding the prosecution of anticompetitive conduct and reviews the authorities' enforcement record since May 2012; section III provides a summary of the new pre-merger review system and discusses the relevant precedents established under the new law; and section IV concludes with comments on the recent draft regulations on key issues of the law.
+This paper will examine Brazil's developments regarding merger review and conduct enforcement since the current competition law entered into force.
+In addition to the brief overview of the Brazilian competition policy system provided in this introduction, section II briefly describes the changes introduced regarding the prosecution of anticompetitive conduct and reviews the authorities' enforcement record since May 2012; and section III provides a summary of the new pre-merger review system and discusses the relevant precedents established during the past two years.